matthewswallace/openfl-tilelayer/README.md

-nme-tilelayer
+**Please note that this project is a work in progress and right now is just a patch job on nme-tilelayers.**

+I welcome anyone to fork project and help imporve.
+I was not the original author of the code so name spaces and current code is pretty much a representation of the previous version.
+The current project was just to get to a point of compilation and working code with openfl and Haxe 3.
+I'm 100% sure there are bugs and more work needs to be done.

+Also please feel free to improve on the Readme file.
+I'm sure some of the previous info will become outdated as we work on this.

+openfl-tilelayer
 =============

+This project is an openfl version of nme-tilelayer.
+The point of this project is to offer the same functionality that nme-tilelayer has but make it compatible with Haxe 3 and openfl.

-A lightweight and very optimized wrapper over NME's powerful but lowlevel 'drawTiles' which offers the best rendering performance
+Openfl-tilelayer is lightweight and very optimized wrapper over openfl's powerful but lowlevel 'drawTiles' which offers the best rendering performance
 (ie. batching) on native platforms.

-**See [NME RunnerMark][1] for a sample project using this library.**

  - provides a basic display-list, spritesheet animations, mirroring (tile flipping), scale X/Y,
  - includes a Sparrow spritesheet parser, supporting trimming,